felixrieseberg/windows95/README.md

     docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY --device /dev/snd --name windows95 toolboc/windows95

+Note: You may need to run `xhost +` on your system to allow connections to the X server running on the host.

 ## How's the code?
 This only works well by accident and was mostly a joke.
 The code quality is accordingly.